Shehan7/Certificate-Exporter-Prometheus/README.md

 This is a tool to export SSL certificate expiration timestamps for prometheus

+You can just open the `CertificateExporter.msi` to run it or use the tool as a Windows Service by following the below steps.

 To use the solution as a windows service, clone the repository and follow the below steps.

 01. Open an elevated cmd